ozgurakgun/ozgurakgun.github.io/_custom/research.md

 permalink: /research
 ---

-I routinely serve as a program committee member and reviewer at top AI conferences (AAAI, IJCAI, ECAI), subject specific conferences (CP, CPAIOR, PADL), and AI journal (AIJ, JAIR).
+I routinely serve as a program committee member and reviewer at top AI conferences (AAAI, IJCAI, ECAI), subject specific conferences (CP, CPAIOR, PADL), and AI journals (AIJ, JAIR).
 Notable cases of service can be seen on the [activities](/activities) page.

 Please see my profiles on [Orcid](http://orcid.org/0000-0001-9519-938X) and